MaestroShadburn/test/README.md

-# $${\color{green}\text{📄 Dunder Mifflin Cloud Identity Security Labs}}$$
+# 📄 Dunder Mifflin Cloud Identity Security Labs

-Hello and Welcome to Dunder Mifflin!
-These projects document the architecture and validation procedures for a centralized identity environment built within a standalone Microsoft Entra ID tenant.
+This repository documents the architecture and validation procedures for a centralized identity environment built within a standalone Microsoft Entra ID tenant.
 This environment mirrors corporate branch-network fictional scenarios from the TV Show, "The Office" across **three distinct infrastructure labs**.

 To maintain strict structural continuity, each lab is systematically broken down into a standard four-part engineering lifecycle:
 1. **Scenario Context:** The business vulnerabilities and operational storylines driving the project.